MonishvarA/HOUSE_PRICE_PREDICTION/README.md

 ---

 ## 🤝 Contributing
 Contributions are welcome!
 If you’d like to improve the model, add more algorithms, or enhance visualizations, feel free to fork the repo and submit a pull request.

 ---

-## 📜 License
-This project is licensed under the **MIT License** – see the [LICENSE](LICENSE) file for details.

----